Lung cancer screening

 - Thoracic (chest) radiologists, pulmonologists, surgeons and pathologists to evaluate the images and specimens obtained in screening, diagnostic tests, and treatment

 - Specialized, dedicated thoracic (lung) surgeons with extensive experience in minimally-invasive techniques who are committed to annual public reporting on surgical outcomes

 - Medical oncologists and radiation oncologists focused on the care of patients with lung cancer

 - Multiple weekly meetings involving all lung cancer specialists to review cases, make recommendations for diagnosis and treatment, and discuss patient care

 How do I contact Providence to learn more about lung cancer screening?

-Those interested in lung cancer screening should contact their primary care provider for a referral to our program, or they may contact our screening navigator directly.
+Those interested in lung cancer screening should contact their primary care provider.